sphireinc/Hydra/README.md

 ### Struct Definition

-Define your structs with hydra tags to map the struct fields to the corresponding database columns:
+Define your structs with hydra tags to map the struct fields to the corresponding database columns, annd embed the hydra.Hydratable struct:

 ```go
 type Person struct {